charliecalvert/CloudNotes/Assignments/Cloud9Intro.md

 # Cloud 9 Intro

-Sign into Cloud 9 and set up a workspace based on your **isit320-lastname-2015** repository.
+Sign into Cloud 9 and set up a workspace based on your repository.
+Typically, your repository will have a name like this:

+- **prog219-lastname-2016**
+- **prog272-lastname-2016**
+- **isit320-lastname-2016**
+- etc...

 Use this as a guide:

 * [Cloud 9 Slides](http://bit.ly/elf-cloud9)

 ## Step One

+**NOTE**: _If you are using Pristine Lubuntu, then your NODE_PATH is probably already set up.
+That means you can skip this section and go on to the next Nevertheless, it is often helpful to run SystemCheck._

 If you have not done so already run **git pull** on JsObjects.
 Copy **SystemCheck** into your bin directory: